 Unassigned fund balance is the residual classification for the general fund.
-The classification represents fund balance that has not been assigned to other funds and that has not been restricted, committed, or assigned to specific purposes within the general fund.
+The classification represents fund balance that has not been assigned to is to stay within budget and to avoid unfavorable variances, that is, where the actual collection or expense is out of line with the budget.

 Variance The difference between the budget and actual.
-The effort in government is to stay within budget and to avoid unfavorable variances, that is, where the actual collection or expense is out of line with the budget.
+The effort in government it wants to achieve.

-Vision A long term goal which indicates the intent of the government and what it wants to achieve.
+Vision A long term goal which indicates the intent of the government and what